- Office of Global Activities

 Check out the International Center's Guide to life in Ann Arbor.
 If interested in housing with current Masters of Social Work (MSW) students, write an email telling the community a little about yourself (see the housing request email example).
 The Office of Global Activities (firstname.lastname@example.org) can forward your email to current students.

-Once posted, please review the Course Catalog for the Spring/Summer term and email firstname.lastname@example.org if you are interested in taking additional courses.
+Once posted, please review the Course Catalog for the Spring/Summer term and email email@example.com if you are interested in taking additional courses.
 For exchange students beginning in mid-May or later, the only available courses are mini courses (1 credit courses).
-Mini courses have the course numbers SW 790, SW 796 and SW 799.
+You can view a list of 1-credit courses by sorting the Course Catalog by Credit Hours, ascending.

 We recommend that exchange students start their field placement on the 1st of the month.
 This recommendation is based on the fee associated with the required health insurance that exchange students must purchase for the duration of their placement.
 The required health insurance has a monthly fee and it cannot be prorated for portions of a month.
 Thus, we recommend that you start your placement at the beginning of a month.